anatawa12/Modifier-for-Avatar/README.md

 Simple way to configure this is to import deformed avatar.
 Set the GameObject to `Import` and click `Import from GameObject`.

+### M4A Generate Remove Eye Blend Shape

+This component is to generate BlendShape that removes eye from BlendShape for something like `> <`.

+This component is intended be used with `M4A Add Manga Expression Frame`

+### M4A Add Manga Expression Frame

+This component is to add polygons to avatar to make manga-like expression.

+Not implemented